This article may contain compensated links. Please read this disclaimer for more info.

 So, the lesson is to follow your instincts.
 Somehow I knew I had to go to Dubrovnik to start the journey I’m currently living.
 And I’m so happy I did!
 Besides, look at how amazingly beautiful the country is!
 Even with all the difficulties, Croatia is a dream come true in so many ways, especially for the incredible person that stole my heart ❤️

 Do you have answers to the questions of the travel challenge?
-Or anything already planned for 2019?
+Or have a trip already planned?
 I’d love to hear about it.
 Please tell me in the comments!